 The classification results are presented in Table 2.
 As expected the classification results of the no discharge category presents no difficulty to correctly separate.
 Good news is for the correct separation with a 90% accuracy of fragmentation with a weight loss of more than 50%.
 This category corresponds to discharge with the most damage created and means that the process is running correctly.
 It is important to recognize sample from this category.
+The category surface discharge is also relatively well separated with an accuracy of 70%.
 The categories in between suffer from a lower accuracy of 53 and 66%.
 This can come from the fact that the boundary between the category are just arbitrary selected and it is well possible that these categories have common features with neighboring categories as the process is not expected to physically vary between them.
 It is also well possible that a lot of invisible cracks are created in the stones without the stone being fragmented, a process known as pre-weakening.
 In this case the acoustic signal is expected to be very similar to a complete fragmentation.
 This could explain why a lot of signals from low weight loss categories are classified in the more than 50% weight loss category.